Lucia's Blog: WAYS SATAN MAY SEEK TO DESTROY US

 "No temptation has overtaken you that is not common to man.
 God is faithful, and he will not let you be tempted beyond your ability, but with the temptation, He will also provide the way of escape, that you may be able to endure it."

-• We must never forget that victory is within our grasp, and we must not let go.
-Satan knows that he is going to lose at the end.
-Therefore, let us make sure that we keep pressing on, and never give up when the way gets tough, and wrong seems so strong.
+• We must never forget that victory is within our grasp and must keep going.
+Satan knows that he is going to lose in the end.
+Therefore, let us make sure that we keep pressing on and never give up when the way gets tough and wrong seems so strong.
 Let us heed the Lord's words of advice,

 "Watch and pray that you may not enter into temptation.
 The spirit indeed is willing, but the flesh is weak."
 (Matt.
 26:41)